 Purpose: The two-year Associate Degree program is designed to prepare students educationally as contributing members of the health team, rendering direct patient care as beginning practitioners of nursing in a variety of health services facilities.
-At the successful completion of the program, students will be eligible to take the National Council Licensure Examination (NCLEX) leading to licensure as a registered nurse (R.N.).
+At the successful completion of the program, students will be eligible to make application to the Board of Nursing for their respective state to be considered for eligibility to take the National Council Licensure Examination (NCLEX) leading to licensure as a registered nurse (R.N.).
 The program is fully approved by the State Council of Higher Education for Virginia and the Virginia State Board of Nursing.
 It has received accreditation from the Accreditation Commission for Education in Nursing (ACEN) [3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326, (404) 975-5000)].
 This may be used as a resource for program information.

-Five-Year NCLEX-RN Pass Rate for First-Time Test Takers:
+Five-Year NCLEX-RN Pass Rate for First-Time Test Takers (by percentage):

-2009 91.23%

-2010 89.21 (generic)
+2010 84.21 (generic)

-86.6 (LPN to RN)
+86.67 (LPN to RN)

-2011 84% (generic)
+2011 85.4 (generic)

-80% (LPN to RN)
+73.3 (LPN to RN)

 2012 83.78 (generic)

-87.50 (LPN to RN)
+87.5 (LPN to RN)

-2013 92.30 (generic)
+2013 93.0 (generic)

+86.0 (LPN to RN)

+2014 82.5 (generic)

-86.6 (LPN to RN)
+83.33 (LPN to RN)

+2015 In Pro gress

-Occupational Objectives: Employment opportunities for the Registered Nurse include positions in the following:
+Occupational Objectives: Employment opportunities for the Registered Nurse include positions in the

+following:

 Hospitals

 Nursing Homes

 Health Departments

 Physicians' Offices

 School Systems

-School Syste

 Clinics

 Industries

 Civil Service

 Hospice agencies

 Day care centers

 Home health care agencies

 Entrepreneurial opportunities